 This policy has been developed in consultation.
 It is part of our commitment to reducing inequalities in outcomes and promoting the inclusive nature of the work we do at our school.
 In developing this policy we have taken into account our statutory responsibilities in meeting the requirements of the Equality Act 2010.
-When developing this Pupil Premium Policy, we have also taken into account the Ofsted Inspection Framework 2012, which places a strong focus on improving the learning and progress of different groups and on narrowing gaps in standards.
-We also note that Ofsted has a statutory duty to report on the outcomes and provision for pupils who are disabled and those who have special educational needs.
+When developing this Pupil Premium Policy, we have also taken into account the Ofsted Inspection Framework 2016 which places a strong focus on improving the learning and progress of different groups and on narrowing gaps in standards.
+We also note that Ofsted has a statutory duty to report on the outcomes and provision for pupils who are disabled and those who have special educational needs with a clearer emphasis on disadvantaged pupils, in particular from different starting points.